bitcoinclassic/bitcoinclassic/README.md

 out collectively by the network.

-For more information, as well as an immediately useable, binary version of the Bitcoin Classic software, see https://bitcoinclassic.com.
+For more information, as well as an immediately useable, binary version of the Bitcoin YOLO software, see https://bitcoinclassic.com.

-What is Bitcoin Classic?
+What is Bitcoin YOLO?
 ------------------------

-Bitcoin Classic is currently a one-time increase in total amount of transaction data permitted in a block from 1MB to 2MB, with limits on signature operations and hashing.
+Bitcoin YOLO is currently a one-time increase in total amount of transaction data permitted in a block from 1MB to 2MB, with limits on signature operations and hashing.
 We will have ports for master and 0.11.2, so that miners and businesses can upgrade to 2 MB blocks from any recent bitcoin software version they run.

 Read the [block size increase BIP](https://github.com/gavinandresen/bips/blob/92e1efd0493c1cbde47304c9711f13f413cc9099/bip-bump2mb.mediawiki) for more information.

-In the future Bitcoin Classic will continue to release updates that are in line with Satoshi’s whitepaper & vision, and are agreed upon by the community.
+In the future Bitcoin YOLO will continue to release updates that are in line with Satoshi’s whitepaper & vision, and are agreed upon by the community.

 License
 -------

-Bitcoin Classic is released under the terms of the MIT license.
+Bitcoin YOLO is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process